liebke/mechanician/examples/example_prompts.md

 I would like to create several product offers, I have csv data, tell me when you're ready.

-/file ./resources/bundle_test_data.csv
+/file ./resources/bundle2_test_data.csv

 please proceed by creating all those product offers and relationships

-please proceed

-please proceed
+yes, please complete all remaining work

 please proceed